DoSomething/contentful-prototype/docs/development/content-types/company-page.md

 - **Subtitle**: The subtitle of the page

 - **Content**: The Rich Text content of the page.
-This can be content in markdown format, embedded Assets, or embedded entry blocks ([Content Blocks](./content-block.md), Images Blocks, & Link Actions).
+This can be content in markdown format, embedded Assets, or valid embedded entry blocks.

 ## Technical Notes